6 Things To Make You Stand Out As A Freelance Writer

 Visual Editing Skills

 Providing images is one thing.
-Being able to edit them is another.
-And it’s a skill that a growing number of freelance clients are looking for.
+Being able to edit them is another, and that’s also a skill a growing number of freelance clients are looking for.

-The stronger your editing skills, the better because there will be more jobs that you’ll qualify for that other freelance writers don’t.
-But even basic editing skills, such as the ability to resize, crop, add text, etc. will make you a more attractive candidate.
+The stronger your editing skills, the better because you can qualify for higher quality, higher paying work.
+But even basic editing skills, such as the ability to resize, crop, add text, etc. will make you a more attractive candidate than writers without any skills.

 Social Media Skills